MiguelMedeiros/homegate/README.md

 npm run dev
 ```

-See [back-end/README.md](./back-end/README.md) for detailed documentation.
+See the back-end directory for detailed documentation.

 ## Development